etn-ccis/blui-react-component-library/docs/Hero.md

 # Hero

-The PX Blue `<Hero>` components are used to call attention to particular values that are of the most importance to the user.
+The Brightlayer UI `<Hero>` components are used to call attention to particular values that are of the most importance to the user.
 These are typically displayed in a banner.

 <div style="width: 100%; text-align:center">
 <img width="100%" style="max-width: 600px" alt="Hero Banner" src="./images/heroes.png">
 </div>

 The `<Hero>` component displays a particular icon, value/units, and a label.
-The icon property will accept any valid component - this will typically be a Material icon, [PX Blue icon](https://github.com/brightlayer-ui/icons), or [Progress Icon](https://github.com/brightlayer-ui/icons/tree/master/progress).
+The icon property will accept any valid component - this will typically be a Material icon, [Brightlayer UI icon](https://github.com/brightlayer-ui/icons), or [Progress Icon](https://github.com/brightlayer-ui/icons/tree/master/progress).
 It will also accept Text/Emoji values.

 The value section of the Hero utilizes a [`<ChannelValue>`](./ChannelValue.md) component.
 To display a single simple value, the information can be passed as props (`value`, `units`, `valueIcon`).
 For more complex values (such as a duration that displays hours and minutes), you can pass in `<ChannelValue>` components as children and they will be displayed inline.